boblaublaw/zpools.io-client/python/README.md

 # zpools.io Python Workspace

-This directory contains the Python SDK and CLI for zpools.io.
+This directory contains the Python SDK and CLI (`zpcli`) for zpools.io.

 ## Prerequisites